-Portland Adult Education can use volunteers to assist in classrooms, and work with students to improve their English.
+Portland Adult Education (PAE) can use volunteers to assist in classrooms, and work with students to improve their English.

 There are also opportunities to work with PAE students to reinforce conversation, reading and writing done in class.
 Some volunteers help students prepare for their citizenship test.
 Math tutors are also needed for individual instruction.

 Tutoring sessions take place at the Portland Adult Education building on 14 Locust St. and usually occur once a week for an hour.
 Classroom volunteering is once a week for 2 hours.